How to manage order peaks and your transport capacity?

 Key take away

-What can you as a shipper do about sudden order peaks?
+What can a shipper do to manage sudden order peaks?

-An easy solution to make better use of the available capacity is to spread the peaks over a longer period.
-When you, as a shipper expect to have certain peaks try to flatten these out as much as possible.
+An easy solution to better use the available capacity is to spread the peaks over a longer period.
+When you, as a shipper, expect to have certain peaks, try to flatten these out as much as possible.
 Thereby ask yourself: is it really needed for your customer to have all promotion articles in store on Wednesday, while the promotion starts the Monday thereafter?
 Or, could they receive some on Tuesday and the rest on Thursday?

 Key take away

-By spreading the volume, you can overcome order peaks, make sure that you obtain the required capacity and meanwhile meeting performance standards like on-time delivery and costs.
+By spreading the volume, you can overcome order peaks, and ensure sufficient capacity while meeting performance standards for on-time delivery and cost-effectiveness.

 How can you spread the order volume?

-Well, the main thing to do is contact your customer, and ask if there is any problem delivering on multiple days instead of one.
+The main thing to do is contact your customer and ask if there is any problem delivering on multiple days instead of one.

 We have listed a few examples in the table below.